 The Canaries is a fantastic place to Snorkel and with a yacht, you can reach the most remote reefs throughout the islands.The Canary Current keeps the water temperature between 19 & 24 degrees year round making it ideal for sea life of all sizes including the endangered Angel Shark.

 Lava Charter has now included an excellent addition to your holiday fun.
 Make the most of the fantastic flat water near Anchorages, bays, beaches and give stand up paddle boarding a go.
 It doesn’t take much to get started, with just a few pointers and one of our super stable inflatable boards, from NSP and you’re ready to go.

 The Canaries sees 32 species of Cetacean pass through its waters which gives you the chance to see them up close and personal.
 When spotted, simply take a picture, and fill in the short form given to you during check in.
 The information will be passed to our scientific researchers at Sail & Whale.
 This is your chance to contribute to local research and help protect our beloved oceans.

-Discover the 7 majestic Canary Islands by starting at one of Lava Charters exceptionally equipped Bases.
+Discover the 7 majestic Canary Islands by starting at Lanzarote, the Lava Charter’s exceptional equipped base.